EarthAndSpaceResearch/Howard_etal_2026_GRL_code/README.md

 Paper citation to add...

 This paper’s goal was to illustrate the potential applications of SWOT High-Rate raster data over the Antarctic Ice shelves.
-We provide an example of validation with ICESat-2 data, and the application of necessary corrections.
+As part of this work, We provide an example of the validation of SWOT HR Raster using ICESat-2 ATL06 data, and the application of necessary corrections.

 This repository provides scripts to process data and recreate figures from our GRL paper published in 2026.